Defense Spending: Google Arms Itself With Moto Patents

 “Our acquisition of Motorola will increase competition by strengthening Google’s patent portfolio, which will enable us to better protect Android from anti-competitive threats from Microsoft, Apple and other companies.”

-Motorola, after all, holds one of the strongest patent portfolios in the wireless industry with some 17,000 patents granted and another 7,500 pending across a wide range of technologies–2G, 3G, 4G LTE, and video compression and decompression.
+Motorola, after all, holds what is said to be one of the strongest patent portfolios in the wireless industry with some 17,000 patents granted and another 7,500 pending across a wide range of technologies–2G, 3G, 4G LTE, and video compression and decompression.
 This would be one of the biggest patent purchases ever and provide Google with quite an arsenal, one that it may be able to use to indemnify its Android licensees outright.
 Certainly that’s the impression one gets from reading the canned quotes Google’s assembled from its Android partners (or wrote for them …).

 “We welcome today’s news, which demonstrates Google’s deep commitment to defending Android, its partners, and the ecosystem.”